ro-msg-angular-training/resources/README.md

 - [CORS: Proxy-ing a backend server](https://angular.io/guide/build#proxying-to-a-backend-server)
 - [Http error handling](https://angular.io/guide/http#error-handling)
 - [Unsubscribe from RxJs Observables](https://www.thisdot.co/blog/best-practices-for-managing-rxjs-subscriptions)
+  - You can create an abstract class or a [mixin](https://www.typescriptlang.org/docs/handbook/mixins.html) from which you can inherit the functionality to unsubscribe.

 ## 5. Forms and Validation [3h]